-For 2018, the Named Executive Officers (other than the CEO) were paid 50% or 60% of their potential bonus payment under the Executive Bonus Program in equal monthly installments, with the additional earned bonus paid once final bonus amounts were determined after the end of the year.
+For 2019, the Named Executive Officers (other than the CEO) were paid 50% or 60% of their target bonus payment under the Executive Bonus Program in equal monthly installments, with the additional earned bonus paid once final bonus amounts were determined after the end of the year.
 The CEO did not receive any portion of his bonus until after the final bonus amount was determined subsequent to year-end.
-No provision was made for repayment of these installments if 2018 performance objectives were not attained; in fact, the performance objectives utilized by the Compensation Committee in 2018 were attained.
+No provision was made for repayment of these installments if 2019 performance objectives were not attained; in fact, the performance objectives utilized by the Compensation Committee in 2019 were largely attained.